Join our newsletter for updates and exclusive content!

 If you want to pick up in person: Grainger

-Grainger is a great place to source (some) extruded aluminum you will need if you prefer to pick up in person.
+If you want to save on shipping costs and have a local Grainger, that is a great place to source (most) extruded aluminum you will need.
 Though, they do not have everything!
 We found they have standard profiles and lengths, but not all connectors and fasteners we needed.
+Off to Amazon for those!

 DIY conversion van in progress